 (1) GTA positions.
 Graduate Teaching Assistants (GTAs) serve a critical role in delivering high-quality educational experiences to our undergraduate population.
 Our students serve as GTAs for all types of undergraduate courses — from introductory biology lab sections to upper-division, writing-intensive capstone courses.
 The majority of our graduate students serve as GTAs at some point during their graduate career, and we view the GTA experience as an important part of our students’ academic training.
 Our GTAs are trained and supervised by Donna Weedman, the Department of Biology laboratory coordinator.
 In addition, GTAs work closely with faculty course instructors.

 We offer GTA positions in the fall and spring semesters as well as the summer session.
 Fall and spring appointments are 4.5 months in length.
 Stipends for Department of Biology graduate students serving as fall and spring GTAs are $1,900/month.
+The Graduate School covers the cost of the CSU health insurance plan for all GTAs.
 In addition, a GTA appointment covers tuition expenses.
 For first-year graduate students, this includes out-of-state tuition costs for non-Colorado residents.
 For graduate students in their second year or beyond, a GTA appointment covers in-state tuition costs, as our students have established Colorado state residency by their second year.
 Our summer GTA positions are 4 or 8 weeks in length; the total number of contact hours is the same for both sessions, but these hours are distributed over either 4 or 8 weeks.
 Stipends for summer GTAs are $3,500/lab section, regardless of whether the section is taught during the 4- or 8-week session.

 (2) GRA positions.
 Graduate Research Assistants (GRAs) serve a critical role in the research projects conducted by Department of Biology faculty members.
 GRA positions are typically provided by students’ primary advisors; they are awarded in the fall and spring semesters, as well as the summer session, based on grant funding.
 Rates for GRAs are variable, based on individual PI grant budgets.
+The Graduate School covers the cost of the CSU health insurance plan for all GRAs.
 GRA positions also typically cover tuition.